pawlos/symmetrical-octo-broccoli/README.md

 It can be debugged with a native debugger.
 Setting a breakpoint at DllGetClassObject (`bp OctoProfiler!DllGetClassObject`) or `OctoProfiler::Initialize` (`bp OctoProfiler!OctoProfiler::Initialize`).

 ## Debugger ##

+On hold for the moment.
+Working on the profiler part.

 Minimum plan:
 - [ ] starting a binary